Early Years

 2017: Kathiwada Leisures LLP

 Tourism shows signs of becoming a formidable business in Kathiwada.
 A 4-tier tourism plan is devised with sustainability at the core of every tier.
-The categories: Heritage, Sports, Local Culture, Backpackers/Trekking.
+The categories: Heritage, Sports, Local Culture and Farm based tourism.

-We pen down a regional development plan accounting for all needs of society and identify growth sectors such as tourism.
+Extensive surveys are conducted to form the base of a regional development plan accounting for all needs of society and identifying growth sectors such as tourism and permaculture activities

 2018: Low Cost Housing

-Kathwada gets its first RERA registered low-cost housing project.
-This social housing colony project offered dignified and legal 1000 square feet homes for as low as $8,500 USD with home loan financing as low as Rs.4500 per month.
+We make Kathiwada's first RERA registered low-cost housing project.
+This social housing colony project offers dignified and legal (1000 square feet) homes for as low as $8,500 USD with home loan financing as low as Rs.4500 per month.
+A true gamechanger.

-HH Yuvraj Shauryaveer Sinh Kathiwada is welcomed by the people of Kathiwada as the future custodian of the Kathiwada dynasty.
-See full video here.
+HH Yuvraj Shauryaveer Sinh Kathiwada is warmly welcomed with tradition by the people of Kathiwada as the future custodian of the Kathiwada dynasty.

 2020: Local Demand

 Low-cost housing generates new demand for building materials.
-We conduct workshops with local potters and artisans to produce sustainable housing-grade brick for as low as Rs.2 rupees per brick.
+We conduct workshops with local potters and artisans to produce sustainable housing-grade brick for as low as Rs.2 per brick.
+Creating a new category of employment and providing homeowners a sustainable and affordable material.

 2020: KVP

 We formed the Kathiwada Vikas Parishad (Kathiwada Development Society), an officially registered volunteer body that partakes in societal well-being.
-Everything from COVID relief, raising funds, planting trees to donating blood are covered as a part of volunteer efforts.
+Everything from COVID relief, to raising funds for causes, planting trees to blood donation drives are covered as a part of the volunteer efforts.

 2021: COVID Strikes

 The fury of COVID doesn’t spare anyone.
 We turn our focus to medical aid and food security for all.
-Our Foundation employs more people and adds more volunteers for societal support.
+Our Foundation employs more staff and adds more volunteers for societal support.
 We raise and distribute ration to the tune of Rs.
-20 lakh rupees to support the marginalized.
+20 lakh rupees to support the marginalised.

 2022: Bharateshwar

-One of our oldest temples and a place of staunch worship atop Ratanmaal hill goes through a transformation purely based on volunteer efforts.
-The power of people unity once again shows its true colours.
+One of our oldest temples, a place of religious worship with sizeable believers atop Ratanmaal Hill goes through a transformation purely based on volunteer efforts.
+The power of unity once again at the forefront.

 2022: Masterplan

-Afforest Foundation & Pukaar Foundation along with leading water conservationist Dr.P.Vaishakh are appointed to carry out all forestation and water preservation activities of the RDP zones in tune with best sustainable practices.
+Afforest Foundation & Pukaar Foundation along with leading water conservationist Dr.P.Vaishakh are appointed to carry out all forestation and water preservation planning and activities of in tune with our regional development plan.

 2022: KVK